Jonny0201/DataStructure/README.md

 #### `Allocator`

-`Allocator` plays a virtual role in all container.
+`Allocator` plays a virtual role in all containers.
 The responsibility of `Allocator` is to manage the memory.

 The foremost thing I think is that the allocator should manage the memory by itself rather than by class users.
 The designer of `Allocator` shouldn't let class users deallocate the memory allocated by `Allocator`, which means the deconstructor of `Allocator` is responsible for deallocating the memory.

 There should be four attributions for `Allocator` : `first`, `cursor`, `end` and `size`.

-`Allocator` firstly allocate a large of memory, `first` is the first of the memory pointer, `end` is the end of the memory pointer and `size` for the size of memory that has been allocated. `cursor` is a pointer that always points to the next memory address that will be used.Due to the discrepany of access method with STL's `std::allocator`, so you should design three functions to get memory pointers.
+`Allocator` firstly allocates a large of memory, `first` is the first of the memory pointer, `end` is the end of the memory pointer and `size` for the size of memory that has been allocated. `cursor` is a pointer that always points to the next memory address that will be used.
+Due to the discrepany of access method with STL's `std::allocator`, so you should design three functions to get memory pointers.

-The copy constructor and move constructor should NOT be deleted in `Allocator`, the two constructors should copy or move all things that is from other `Allocator`s.
+The copy constructor and move constructor should NOT be delete constructors in `Allocator`, the two constructors should copy or move all things that is from other Allocators.

 `Allocator` also should hold the copy assign operator and move assign operator.

-Apart from what has mentioned above, these functions are the basic of `Allocator` : allocate function, construct function and destroy function.
-These functions is similar to the function from STL's `std::allocator`.
+Apart from what has mentioned above, these functions are the basic of `Allocator` : `allocate`, `construct` and `destroy`.
+These functions is similar to the functions from STL's `std::allocator`.

-These attributions and functions is a must for `Allocator`, otherwise your `Allocator` cannot be compatible with the container from Data Structure.
+These attributions and functions is a must for `Allocator`, otherwise your `Allocator` cannot be compatible with the containers from Data Structure.

-If you want your `Allocator` more powerful, you can design these functions : `resize` function for resize the size of allocated memory and `shrinkToFit` function for shrink the memory that hasn't been used.
+If you want your `Allocator` more powerful, you can design these two functions : `resize` for resize the size of allocated memory and `shrinkToFit` for shrink the memory that hasn't been used.

 ## Completed